citp/privacy-policy-historical/s/se/sem/semanticmastery.com.md

-> *The following text is extracted and transformed from the semanticmastery.com privacy policy that was archived on 2015-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151230214913id_/http%3A//semanticmastery.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the semanticmastery.com privacy policy that was archived on 2016-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160629193437id_/http%3A//semanticmastery.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Semantic Mastery
+# Privacy Policy - Semantic Mastery

-## Semantic Mastery – Privacy Policy

 The following describes the Privacy Policy for the website, www.semanticmastery.com, hereinafter “the website”.